richwynmorris/RB120/notes/classes_and_objects.md

 bob.squawk
 ```

+## What are the two main behaviours of class variables?
+All instances of a class, and the class itself, share one copy of a class variable.
+Therefore, anywhere where the class variable is accessable, it can be modified and changed.
+This will change the state of the class variable throughout the code base.

+Class variables have the ability to be acccessed at the class level, which means they can be accessed by both class methods and instance methods, even if it is not intiailized within them.

 ## What is an object?
 An object is one of the bulding blocks of object orientated programming.
 Objects consist of data and behaviours that are predefined
 by the class that it is instatiated from.